g-dolphin/WorldCarbonPricingDatabase/README.md

 # World Carbon Pricing Database

 The present dataset constitutes an extension of a dataset initially developed while pursuing my PhD within the Energy Policy Research Group at the University of Cambridge.
 Its existence owes much to its support as well as that of the Cambridge Judge Business School and the UK Economic and Social Research Council.
-It's most recent update was supported by Resources for the Future.
+Its most recent update was supported by Resources for the Future.

 This dataset contains information on carbon pricing mechanisms (carbon taxes or cap-and-trade) introduced around the world since 1990.
 To date, it is the most comprehensive attempt at providing a consistent-across-jurisdiction description of carbon pricing mechanisms in terms of their sectoral (and fuel) coverage as well as the associated price signal.

 ## Dataset
 ### Description

-The database records information on the coverage and price associated with mechanisms creating an explicit price on CO2 emissions **at the sector-fuel level**.
-It records separately information about carbon taxes and cap-and-trade mechanisms.
+The database records information on the sectoral scope and price associated with carbon pricing mechanisms, i.e. mechanisms creating an explicit price on CO2 emissions.
+This information is recorded **at the sector-fuel level**.
 The sectoral disaggregation of the economy follows the [IPCC 2006 guidelines for national greenhouse gas emission inventories](https://www.ipcc-nggip.iges.or.jp/public/2006gl/).

-- Coverage of a given sector-fuel level is recorded as binary 0/1 variable.
-- Prices are recorded in current local currency units and expressed per tonne of CO_2.
-  - For taxes, the recorded value is the administratively set rate of the tax.
-  - For emission trading systems (cap-and-trade), the recorded value is the yearly average of (daily) allowance prices.

-For carbon taxes, the dataset also records separately 'price-based', sector-fuel specific, exemptions.
-That is, it records whether a given carbon tax regulation contains provisions for some sectors and/or fuels to be faced with a different tax rate.
-In practice, exemptions implying a different price of CO2 across fuels are rare (though not inexistant); more common are exemptions set at the sector level and implying a different price of CO2 across sectors.

-The dataset does not, however, account for 'quantity-based' exemptions.
-This category includes all exemptions that allow firms in specified sectors and/or meeting certain conditions within those sectors to exempt part of their emissions from the tax or to waive their obligation to surrender allowances for these emissions.
-For instance, the dataset currently does not contain information on the emissions thresholds above which firms (or plants) become liable for the carbon tax or have to surrender emissions allowances.
-Similarly, it does not have data on the 'offset mechanisms' by which firms can waive their tax or allowance surrendering obligation on a share of their total emissions.
+A key feature of this dataset is that it provides information structured by territorial jurisdiction, not carbon pricing mechanism.
+This is achieved by mapping information available for each carbon pricing mechanism onto jurisdictions.
+This mapping accounts for the possibility that multiple schemes apply to the same emissions sectors and, in such instances, presents information separately for each scheme.
+It also covers a long period of time (1990-2020) and, hence, allows to (re)construct time series of prices applied to emissions in the jurisdictions where such prices were in place.
+In addition, its disaggregation by IPCC 2006 sectors  allows for a straightforward integration with several other data sources following the same sectoral disaggregation.

+More details about the methodology supporting the construction of the dataset and the variables included in it are provided in the associated technical note available at [xxx].

 ### Scope